 - Shoes.
 The goal here is to be comfortable and stylish.
 Since shoes are not permitted in traditional or religious buildings, you'll want to pack comfortable shoes that are easy to slip on and off.

-What to wear in Japan during Summer
+What to wear in Japan in the Summer

-- Bottoms.
-Denim jeans are not ideal as they're heavy and hold moisture.
+- Bottoms - Denim jeans are not ideal as they're heavy and hold moisture.
 When it's wet and warm, your best bet is a pair of tailored shorts, skinny trousers or leggings.
 Choose lightweight fabrics and dark colours that will dry quickly and won't show signs of rain.

-- Tops.
-A short-sleeved tee, tank top or lightweight sweater makes a great base for your raincoat.
+- Tops - A short-sleeved tee, tank top or lightweight sweater makes a great base for your raincoat.
 You might have heard that it's inappropriate to show shoulders in Japan, but this belief is more commonly observed in rural areas.
 Don't try to suffer through the heat and humidity of summer to avoid attracting stares from the locals.
 If you opt for a tank top, pack an overshirt or tee that you can chuck on when entering religious sites or traditional restaurants.

-What to wear in Japan during Fall
+What to wear in Japan in the Autumn

-Japan's cherry blossoms are famous the world over, but the fall foliage is equally as impressive.
-As temperatures dip after the scorching summer, the crowds diminish and Japan's gorgeous gardens begin to burst with vibrant colours.
+Japan's cherry blossoms are famous the world over, but the fall foliage is equally impressive.
+As temperatures dip after the scorching summer, the crowds diminish and Japan's gorgeous gardens begin to burst with vibrant autumn colours.

-The peak months for typhoons are August and September, so if you're visiting early fall, you should expect tropical storms in most regions of Japan.
+The peak months for typhoons are August and September, so if you're visiting in early fall, you should expect tropical storms in most regions of Japan.

 October and November are typically the best months to visit as rainfall is at a minimum, skies are clear, and it's warm but not too hot.
 For this reason, Tokyo's event card is packed full during the autumn months.
 Here's some inspiration for how to master the autumn weather in style.

-- Light Jacket.
-Unless you're travelling to Japan in late November, leave your chunky winter coats at home and embrace the short period where lightweight leather or denim jackets work solo.
+- Light Jacket - Unless you're travelling to Japan in late November, leave your chunky winter coats at home and embrace the short period where lightweight leather or denim jackets work solo.

-- Bottoms.
-Jeans have become a ubiquitous fashion staple in Japan.
+- Bottoms - Jeans have become a ubiquitous fashion staple in Japan.
 In fact, Japan has a reputation among denim enthusiasts as being the best in the world.
 Smart, lightweight jeans or chinos are both cool and comfortable, and will pair well with your autumn wardrobe.
-Or, for a dressier ensemble, style a pair of high waisted tailored trousers with a fitted blouse and your go-to sandals for an effortlessly sleek look.
+Or, for a dressier ensemble, style a pair of high-waisted tailored trousers with a fitted blouse and your go-to sandals for an effortlessly sleek look.

 - Shoes.
 Sneakers are a modern fashion staple in Japan and are versatile enough to mix with casual, sporty or even formal clothing.
-But go with something minimalist (Converse or Superga are good choices) and make sure your kicks are well worn in and comfortable before you hit the streets.
+But go with something minimalist (Converse or Superga are good choices) and make sure your kicks are well-worn in and comfortable before you hit the streets.

-What to wear in Japan during Winter
+What to wear in Japan in the Winter

 While it rarely snows in Japan's cities, the surrounding mountains and northern regions are regularly covered by blankets of snow during the winter.
 But don't let the cold put you off.
 In fact, if you're brave enough to take on the chilly temperatures, the winter months of December, January and February, are one of the best times to visit Japan.

-- Bottoms.
-Versatile, warm and always on-trend, skinny jeans can do no wrong.
+- Bottoms - Versatile, warm and always on-trend, skinny jeans can do no wrong.
 Stretchy, slim black leggings are another key wardrobe piece that's versatile enough to dress up for nights out, and add smart layers for casual sightseeing outings.

-- Accessories.
-If you're travelling to Japan in winter, a cosy scarf, a beanie and a decent pair of gloves should be on your packing list.
+- Accessories - If you're travelling to Japan in winter, a cosy scarf, a beanie and a decent pair of gloves should be on your packing list.